Global Communications Company Deploys Next-Gen Tools to Manage Growing Audit Complexity and Advance Digital Maturity

 The successful deployment of RPA for SOX purposes inspired the audit team to look for other ways to apply enabling technology to improve audit processes.
 One of the first opportunities to emerge was in procurement, where a complex migration of dozens of systems to the Oracle Cloud had created some inconsistencies in the creation of purchase orders (POs) and the application of invoices against those POs.
 Protiviti worked with audit managers under the direction of the CAE using the Celonis process mining tool to identify previously hidden glitches and disconnects and propose a solution that would potentially eliminate process-related late payment fees and penalties.

 In addition to mapping workflows, process mining allowed the company to drill down into specific transactions to identify problematic vendor relationships and find ways to work with those vendors more effectively.
 Once Protiviti helped identify areas for potential improvement, the company’s audit team took over, working internally with the finance department to implement changes.

-“With this project, our client achieved the perfect trifecta of quantifiable business value, utilization of advanced technology and integration with next-gen internal audit methodology, which is a focus for the company.
-The success of the pilot set the foundation for the organization to confidently take on more strategic and impactful pursuits with automation and next-gen methodology.”
+“With this project, our client achieved the perfect trifecta of quantifiable business value, utilisation of advanced technology and integration with next-gen internal audit methodology, which is a focus for the company.
+The success of the pilot set the foundation for the organisation to confidently take on more strategic and impactful pursuits with automation and next-gen methodology.”

 — Anthony Chalker, Managing Director, Protiviti